 You can have engineered oak flooring pre-treated or untreated.
-The former involves finishing at the factory with specific lacquers or oils.
+The former involves finishing at the factory with specific lacquers.
 The latter allows you to undertake board treatments onsite with a finish of your choice.

 What Makes For The Best Engineered Wood Flooring?